Admissions

 Admission Overview

-3. Announcement of ranking list online in Internet Registration of Candidates (IRK): July 22, 2024
+3. The ranking list will be announced online in the Internet Registration of Candidates (IRK) on July 22, 2025

-4. Submission of required documents at the American Studies Center, Dobra 55, Warsaw
+4. The required documents should be submitted at the American Studies Center, Dobra 55, Warsaw

-The additional oral exams for candidates with foreign diplomas will be conducted online on July 17, 2024.
-Detailed schedule will be announced at a later date.
+Candidates with Polish diplomas are not required to take oral exams.
+The additional oral exams for candidates with foreign diplomas will be conducted online on July 18, 2025.
+A detailed schedule will be announced at a later date.

 Frequently Asked Questions